PaulHazelden/TheOtherPlace/Hell_Is_Real.md

+# Jesus and the Other Place: Hell is Real

 The main objection I hear from Christians who have not read the book is this:

 "You are wrong - I know that Hell is real, because the Bible says so."